TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Extbase/FirstExtbaseExtension.rst

 Add a data record
 -----------------

 In the TYPO3 backend, create a new page of type *folder*.
-You can create new *Product* records in this folder.
-So that they appear in the frontend, you'll need to tell the plugin where your records are stored.
-Edit the plugin (content element) and switch to the Plugin tab: there you'll find a *record storage page* field, where you can select the new page (of type *folder*) you've created.
+You can create new Product records in this folder: most easily by switching to the backend *List* view.

+So that the products appear in the frontend, you'll need to tell the plugin where your records are stored.
+Edit the plugin (content element) and switch to the *Plugin* tab - you can select the new page (of type *folder*) you've created in the *record storage page* field.

 Your product entries will now appear in the frontend.

 Have fun with your first Extbase extension!